django/deps/draft/orm-field-api-related-improvement.rst

 To keep thing sane it would be bette to split the Dep in 3 major Part:

-1. Logical refactor of present Field API and RelationField API
+1. Logical refactor of present Field API and RelationField API and make them consistant

 2. VirtualField Based refactor
-3. CompositeField API formalization

 Key steps of New Approach to improve ORM Field API internals: